DiggnDeeper/wp-dapp/readme.txt

 * Secure authentication with Hive Keychain (no private keys stored in WordPress)
 * Publish WordPress posts automatically to Hive
-* Auto-Publish feature to streamline the WordPress to Hive publishing workflow
+* WordPress and Hive publishing are separate steps: use the "Publish to Hive" button after publishing in WordPress
 * Set up default or custom beneficiaries for each post
 * Assign tags to your content
 * Simple, intuitive settings interface